FredHutch/Oncoscape/README.md

 data set.
 Oncoscape, here at GitHub, ships with patient and molecular data from the TCGA.

-If you would like to update the code or contribute with new features, please read [wiki](https://github.com/FredHutch/Oncoscape/wiki).
+If you would like to update the code or contribute with new features, please read [wiki contribution](https://github.com/FredHutch/Oncoscape/wiki/Contribution).

 ## Contact